castroCrea/docs/docs/intro.md

 ## 2. Upload Source Maps {#assets}

 :::info
-This step is required if you are using a framework or a bundler (like next.js, svelte, webpack, esbuild, and parcel).
+This step is required if you are using a framework or a bundler (like next.js, webpack, vite, and parcel).
 :::

 #### Prerequisite